 Interest, dividends and other investment income decreased approximately \$11.9 million to \$21.2 million for the year ended December 31, 2010, as compared to \$33.1 million for the corresponding period in 2009.
-This decrease is primarily due to (i) a decrease in realized gains of approximately \$5.2 million during 2010 resulting from the sale of certain marketable securities during the corresponding period in 2009 as compared to 2010, (ii) a reduction in interest income of approximately \$3.8 million due to repayments of notes in 2010 and 2009 and (iii) a decrease in interest and dividend income of approximately \$1.9 million during 2010, as compared to the corresponding period in 2009, primarily resulting from the sale of investments in marketable securities during 2010 and 2009.
+This decrease is primarily due to (i) a decrease in realized gains of approximately \$5.2 million during 2010 resulting from the sale of certain marketable securities during the corresponding period in 2009 as compared to 2010, (ii) a reduction in interest income of approximately \$3.8 million during 2010, as compared to the corresponding period in 2009 and (iii) a decrease in interest and dividend income of approximately \$1.9 million during 2010, as compared to the corresponding period in 2009, primarily resulting from the sale of investments in marketable securities during 2010 and 2009.